-A VERY HIGH FIRE HAZARD SEVERITY ZONE pursuant to Section 51178 or 51179 of the Government Code.
-The owner of this property is subject to the maintenance requirements of Section 51182 of the Government Code.
+A HIGH or VERY HIGH FIRE HAZARD SEVERITY ZONE (FHSZ) as identified by the Director of Forestry and Fire Protection pursuant to Section 51178 or 51179 of the Government Code or Article 9 (commencing with Section 4201) of Chapter 1 of Part 2 of Division 4 of the Public Resources Code.
+The owner of this property is subject to the maintenance requirements of Section 51182 of the GovernmentCode.